oracle-livelabs/database/kubernetes-for-oracledbas/bind-adb/bind-adb.md

     Take a quick look at the syntax:

     You are using the "core" API, `v1` and defining two resources of `kind: Secret` of `type: Opaque`.
-They are named: `adb-admin-password` and `adb-instance-wallet-password` respectively.
-Secret `adb-admin-password` has a single key/value data: `adb-admin-password:$ADB_PWD` while `adb-instance-wallet-password` has a single key/value data: `adb-instance-wallet-password:$ADB_PWD`
+They are named: `adb-admin-password` and `adb-instance-wallet-password` respectively.  *Secret* `adb-admin-password` has a single key/value data: `adb-admin-password:$ADB_PWD` while `adb-instance-wallet-password` has a single key/value data: `adb-instance-wallet-password:$ADB_PWD`

-3. Create the resources and query it in Kubernetes:
+3. Create the *Secret* resources and query them in Kubernetes:

     ```bash
     <copy>